pupils pupil

 At the end of every unit of work, all children will apply the knowledge they have learnt over the course of the unit in an independent piece based on the text.
 Children will independently plan, write and edit their own work.

-Every term the children in Oaks, Willows and Poplars will do an additional piece of independent writing which will follow a whole school stimulus.
+Every term the children in Brooks, Streams and Rivers will do an additional piece of independent writing which will follow a whole school stimulus.
 The children are asked draw on the skills they have built up over the year.

 Spelling